shivamnamdeo0101/weather-app/README.md

   - Can be extended to allow dynamic frontend origins with strict CORS rules.

 - **Other Enhancements / Future Considerations:**
-  - Add **analytics on cache hit/miss ratio** to monitor performance.
   - Support **regional hotkeys & edge caching** for frequently accessed regions.
-  - Implement **alerting** for service downtime or rate-limit breaches.
   - Enhance **logging and monitoring** for better observability and troubleshooting.